Josborne-cc/CANBus_Elevator/README.md

 Phase 1: This phase involved the design of a CAN Bus system for transfering data between each node

     The nodes created were:

     - Controller Node
     - Elevator Car Node
     - 3 Floor Nodes
     - PID Dummy node(to simulate the car movement before the elevator was built).

     Each node uses an Axman development board with a core HCS12 processor.

+    To compile this code CodeWarrior 5.1 was used.

 Phase 2:

-    posted upon completion
+    This phase involved the addition of a server so that the elevator could be access from a remote PC.
+In are case we only needed to access the CAN system from the local network.
+Two new programs were created.
+A server program for accessing the CAN system from a seperate computer and a communication program for grabbing the data from the CAN network and putting it into a database for access by the server.
+A named pipe was also used for controlling the elevator over the network.

+    This folder contains three subfolders each of which is a different componet of the project.
+    CAN Network:
+        This is an update of the phase one to complete compatibility with the new phase 2 requirements.
+    Server:
+        This is the program for accessing the system remotely it was done mostly in PHP and HTML.
+This program was written by Loren Copeland.
+        To use this program the elevator folder must be placed under /var/www/html and the group and passwords file must be placed under /var/www
+    Server Comm Program:
+        This is for transfering the data from the CAN network to a MySQL database and for recieving controls from the remote PC

+    The server and the server comm program are both run on a linux pc.
+I used (ubuntu 16.04).
+    The following must be installed on the computer:
+        - boost libraries
+        - apache2
+        - MySQL
+        - PHP with MySQL and LAMP extentions

 Phase 3: